CyCoreSystems/ari-proxy/README.md

 three levels.
 A request to `ari.command` will result in all ARI proxies responding.)

-This setup allows for a variable generalization in the listeners by using NATS wildcard subscriptions.
+This setup allows for a variable generalization in the listeners by using NATS/RabbitMQ wildcard subscriptions.
 For instance, if you want to receive all events for the "test" application regardless from which Asterisk machine they come, you would subscribe to:

-`ari.event.test.>`
+`ari.event.test.>` //NATS
+`ari.event.test.#` //RabbitMQ

 #### Dialogs